Nanocloud/community/README.md

 * Operating system must be a linux 64 bit.
 It is advised to use Debian 8 or later.
 Other Linux distributions may work.
 * At least 4GB of RAM available (6GB recommended).
-* At least 6GB disk space (10GB recommended, depending on software you want to deploy).
+* At least 6GB disk space (10GB recommended, depending on the software you want to deploy).

-Then, you need to install the following packages on your distribution:
+You also need to install the following packages on your distribution:

 * *qemu-system-x86_64*
 * *curl* or *wget*